Wind-WindKids/winding/samples/sophieandwind/ice.md

 And he remembered her tasting wine — he guessed it hadn’t helped.

 She wasn’t just cold.
-She was changing — like the girl in Pixar.
+She was changing — like the girl in the movie.

 Her crash, her fear, and puberty had hit them both, he realized.